 Chelsea Market and all markets in NYC are amazing, Mercado de Surquillo in Miraflores, Lima or Mercado de San Pedro in Cusco come to mind.

 It truly it doesn’t need to be a huge market to be phenomenal… tiny local fishmongers like Dory Mate’s Seafood in Lunenburg, Nova Scotia was incredibly memorable; the freshest catch and the nicest locals

-Where would you suggest other yachts chefs visit in their next leave?
+Where would you suggest other yacht chefs visit on their next leave?

 Peru- not only because their capital city, Lima, is arguably the new food capital of the world but all regions have specific styles, influence, and use of agricultural terraces creating micro-climates to grow various products.
 They use ancient Andean farming methods that still blow agronomists away today.

-What would you say is the most exciting thing about being a chef in the superyachting industry?
+What would you say is the most exciting thing about being a chef in the superyacht industry?